-- 6.1 Council reserves the right for uninterrupted access to the site at all times during construction. - 6.2 All Construction work and other associated activities are permitted only between 0630 hours and 1800 hours Monday to Saturday.
+- 7.1 Council reserves the right for uninterrupted access to the site at all times during construction. - 7.2 All Construction work and other associated activities are permitted only between 0630 hours and 1800 hours Monday to Saturday.
 No work is permitted on Sundays or public holidays.
-All requirements of the Environmental Protection Act 1994 and Environmental Protection Regulation 2008 must be observed at all times. - 6.3 Any proposed works within the vicinity (or zone of influence) of existing Council infrastructure will not be adversely affect the integrity of the infrastructure.
-Any restoration works required on existing Council infrastructure as a result of proposed works will be at developer's expense - 6.4 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the site. - 6.5 The Advertising Device (Illuminated Wall Sign) must be designed and certified by a Registered Professional Engineer of Queensland and constructed in accordance with the requirements of the Queensland Development Code and the Building Code of Australia. - 6.6 All conduits, wiring, switches or other control apparatus installed on an Advertising Device must be concealed from general view, with control apparatus secured in a manner to prevent unauthorised entry and display setting tampering. - 6.7 All electrical services and systems must comply with 'Australian and New Zealand Standard AS/NZS 3000:2007 Electrical Installations'. - 6.8 The Advertising Device (Illuminated Wall Sign) must be maintained in a safe, clean, tidy and sightly condition at all times.
+All requirements of the Environmental Protection Act 1994 and Environmental Protection Regulations 2008 must be observed at all times. - 7.3 Construction materials, waste, waste skips, machinery and contractors' vehicles must not be located and stored or parked in George Street. - 7.4 Any proposed works within the vicinity (or zone of influence) of existing Council infrastructure will not adversely affect the integrity of the infrastructure.
+Any restoration works required on existing Council infrastructure as a result of proposed works will be at developer's expense. - 7.5 The Advertising Device (Billboard Sign) must be designed and certified by a Registered Professional Engineer of Queensland and constructed in accordance with the requirements of the Queensland Development Code and the Building Code of Australia. - 7.6 All conduits, wiring, switches or other control apparatus installed on an Advertising Device must be concealed from general view, with control apparatus secured in a manner to prevent unauthorised entry and display setting tampering. - 7.7 All electrical services and systems must comply with 'Australian and New Zealand Standard AS/NZS 3000:2007 Electrical Installations'. - 7.8 The Advertising Device (Billboard Sign) must be maintained in a safe, clean and tidy condition at all times.